John Colenso

-John William Colenso (24 January 1814 – 20 June 1883) was a British cleric and mathematician, defender of the Zulu people, and biblical scholar, who served as the first Bishop of Natal.
+John William Colenso (24 January 1814 – 20 June 1883) was a Cornish cleric and mathematician, defender of the Zulu people, and biblical scholar, who served as the first Bishop of Natal.
 He was a scholar of the Zulu language.
 In his role as an Anglican theologian, Colenso is now remembered for views of the Bible that set off intense controversy.

 Early life and education

 Colenso was born at St Austell, Cornwall, on 24 January 1814 the son of John William Colenso and Mary Ann Blackmore.
-His surname is Cornish and possibly originates from Colenso in the parish of St Hilary, near Penzance in West Cornwall.
-It is a place name from the Cornish language Kelyn dhu, meaning "dark hollies".
-His father (John William Colenso) invested his capital into a mineral works in Pentewan, Cornwall, but the speculation proved to be ruinous when the investment was lost following a sea flood.
+His surname is Cornish.
+It may originate from Colenso in the parish of St Hilary or Madron, near Penzance in West Cornwall.
+It is a place name from the Cornish language Kelyn dhu, meaning "black hollies".
+His father (John William Colenso) invested his capital into a mineral works in Pentewan, Cornwall.
+The speculation proved to be ruinous when the investment was lost following a sea flood.
 His cousin William Colenso was a missionary in New Zealand.

 Family financial problems meant that Colenso had to take a job as an usher in a private school before he could attend university.
 These earnings and a loan of £30 raised by his relatives paid for his first year at St John's College, Cambridge where he was a sizar.
 Showing talent in mathematics, in 1836 he was Second Wrangler and Smith's Prizeman at the University of Cambridge, and in 1837 he became a fellow of St John's.
-Two years later he went to Harrow School as mathematical tutor, but the step proved an unfortunate one.
+Two years later he went to Harrow School as mathematical tutor and housemaster, but the step proved an unfortunate one.
 The school was at its lowest ebb, and Colenso not only had few pupils, but lost most of his property in a fire.
 He returned to Cambridge burdened by an enormous debt of £5,000.
 However, within a relatively short period he paid off this debt by diligent tutoring and the sale to Longmans of his copyright interest in the highly successful and widely read manuals he had written on algebra (in 1841) and arithmetic (in 1843).